marioy47/blog-site/src/content/blog/intro-wordpress-gutenberg-block-development/index.md

 cover: ./Johannes-Gutenberg.jpeg
 ---

-# Static and Dynamic blocks with WordPress Gutenberg

 [Gutenberg](https://wordpress.org/gutenberg/) is the present of WordPress development.
 Is the new way of creating pages and posts, and pretty soon [full site editing](https://www.youtube.com/watch?v=C6WpIgOGdq0).

 So if you are a WordPress developer, the time to learn Gutenberg was yesterday!